gradha/gradha.github.io/src/articles/13-unit-testing-installation-instructions.rst

 ``chunk_number`` parameter in the json file.
 The crude `gen_chunk_script
 <https://github.com/gradha/dropbox_filename_sanitizer/blob/329d5e7a52e5b4a705f89a68a751ce698e941501/nakefile.nim#L252>`_
 proc in the nakefile will parse the readme and extract all the lines for whatever block was specified.
-One could go hi-tech and use the `rst nimrod module <http://nim-lang.org/rst_module.html>`_ to parse the readme, but simple line stripping serves well.
+One could go hi-tech and use the `rst nim module <http://nim-lang.org/rst_module.html>`_ to parse the readme, but simple line stripping serves well.